llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 The components of this diagram are as follows:

 * **OpenACC source** is C application source code containing OpenACC directives.
-C++ will be supported in the future.
+C++ support is under development.
 Fortran support is being developed for Flang in a separate project.
 * **Parser** is the existing Clang parser and semantic analyzer extended for OpenACC.
 * **OpenACC AST** is a Clang AST in which OpenACC directives are